 - Best Research Evidence (from independent organisations such as education, social or health services and universities)

-- Clinical & Professional Experience (presented by health or education professionals or those working for other organisations for people who use AAC)
+- Clinical & Professional Experience (presented by health or education professionals or those working for other organisations for AAC users)

 - Personal Stories & Preferences (would include personal experience stories, single case studies and examples of AAC in the wider community).